 The Housing Rehabilitation Loan Program continues to assist families in need and to meet or exceed the goals laid out in the Consolidated Plan.
-In FY16, we exceeded our estimate of rehabilitating 4 housing units with having improved 6 housing units through 7 activities.
-The numbers reflect one household with two activities (one emergency, one general rehab).
+In FY17, we exceeded our estimate of rehabilitating 2 housing units with having improved 6 housing units, plus assistance to a non-profit owned facility.